shankybnl/appium-with-ai-capability/README.md

 $ mvn test

-### How to levaerage ai element finding capability in your existing framework?
+### How to leverage ai element finding capability in your existing framework?

 1. Install [test-ai-classifier](https://github.com/testdotai/appium-classifier-plugin) plugin on your system.